Publishing your research findings

 Final Expenditure Statements for 2022 to 2023 block grants were issued to research organisations on 31 March 2023, with a latest return date of 30 June 2023.

-Funding assurance
+Funding assurance for block grants

-Under UKRI’s open access policy, research organisations no longer need to submit a block grant spend returns form.
+Research organisations no longer need to submit a block grant spend returns form.

-To seek assurance that the block grant has been spent in line with eligible costs, research organisations will be required to provide high-level information about their spend against the block grant through their Final Expenditure Statement (as is standard for grants), and the block grants will be part of Funding Assurance Reviews.
+To seek assurance that the block grant has been spent in line with eligible costs, research organisations will be required to provide high-level information about their spend against the block grant through their Final Expenditure Statement, as is standard for grants, and the block grants will be part of Funding Assurance Reviews.

 We are carrying out a small pilot with a range of research organisations to better understand how an organisation can demonstrate that it has the appropriate processes in place and their spend is compliant with the terms and conditions of the open access block grant.
 The pilot will help inform how the open access block grant will be integrated into UKRI’s existing funding assurance programme.